 Cairns offers students the unique opportunity to learn by exploring some of the world’s most impressive ecosystems.
 With vibrant reefs and dense rainforests, it’s a place of striking natural beauty.

 A school tour to Cairns is a sure way to spark an interest in biological and environmental science.
 Students will be immersed in different natural systems and learn about the biodiversity of this tropical oasis.
 Surrounded by breathtaking landscapes, students may not even realise the learning taking place on a deeper level.
-Students will build an understanding of environmental challenges relevant today and get involved in some community service activities including raising awareness for stormwater pollution by stencilling colourful and creative messages on stormwater drains.
+Students will build an understanding of environmental challenges relevant today and get involved in some community service activities.

 Some of the best learning experiences in Cairns include: